What I love about this farm: The passion and intentionality of Suzanne, the owner, radiates from her. And their bacon is revelatory.

 It’s all part of their silvopasture and rotational grazing system at the farm that’s creating rich, biodynamic soil for a variety of forage meant for their pigs, beef and dairy cows, turkeys, laying hens, broiler chickens and sheep.
 (For those that read the Stoney Mountain Farm post and are curious, their breeds are St. Croix and Dorper cross sheep.)

 Unlike most dairy operations, they raise all their own dairy calves – beautiful, brown-eyed Jerseys – and keep them with their mothers for about ten months before weaning them, as compared to the normal day or week that dairy calves are allowed to spend with their mothers.
 It’s not cost efficient to raise male dairy cows for beef production, since the additional time spent on pasture won’t bulk out these boys out as it would beef cattle, like Angus, Charolais or similar.
-Instead, they produce what they call rose veal, a humane alternative to veal and one gives the boys an economically viable job that also is in keeping with their biology.
+Instead, they produce what they call rose veal, a more humane alternative to veal.

 Rest and Restore